-Before proceeding with installation of iQ heat pump equipment, consult with the distributor and homeowner to confirm that the equipment listed on the order is what was ordered, and that it matches labeling on the equipment packaging.
+Before proceeding with installation of iQ Drive® air conditioner equipment, consult with the distributor and homeowner to confirm that the equipment listed on the order is what was ordered, and that it matches labeling on the equipment packaging.

-Next determine (including consultation with the homeowner) the intended/preferred location for placement of the compressor/outdoor coil unit.
+Next determine (including consultation with the homeowner) the intended/preferred location for placement of the compressor/ outdoor coil unit.
 Unit envelope dimensions are shown in Figure 1.

-This heat pump is designed for outdoor installation only.
+This air conditioning unit is designed for outdoor installation only.
 Unit placement must take into consideration the following clearances: (a) A minimum of 18 inches must be provided between each of the four sides and any solid barrier or wall which might block free inlet air flow into the coil.
 A minimum clearance of 36 inches is required between multiple units. (b) The corner of the unit covered by the control access cover must be clear enough to allow comfortable access by a serviceperson. (c) The top of the unit must be open and unobstructed to prevent recirculation of outdoor fan discharge air, particularly for air conditioning usage.
 A minimum distance of 4 feet overhead clearance is recommended.
 Do not locate the unit in a pit with high walls on all sides.

-Locate the unit away from overhangs which would allow water runoff or ice to fall directly onto the heat pump.
-Avoid placing the unit near sidewalks or walkways to avoid possible icing from defrost cycles.
-In low temperature climates, place the unit where it is not directly in prevailing winds.
-Avoid placing the heat pump near sleeping quarters or windows.
-As the unit goes through defrost cycles, a change in sound will occur.
+Locate the unit away from overhangs which would allow water runoff or ice to fall directly onto it.
+Avoid placing the condensing unit near sleeping quarters or windows.